segmentio/nsq.js/Readme.md

  Publish the given `message` to `topic` where `message` may be a string, buffer, or object.
 An array of messages may be passed, in which case a MPUT is performed.
+It will wait for a connection to be established.

 ### writer#close([fn])
 Close the writer's connection(s) and fire the optional [fn] when completed.